Mike Albert: Early life and career

 In the late 1980s, Albert and former Megadeth drummer Gar Samuelson started the band Metalist.
 Prior to being signed with the label Combat Records, they disbanded.

 Albert went on as a session musician for commercials and movie soundtracks including the movie "Hostile Intentions" with Tia Carrere, Cheech & Chong's "Nice Dreams", as well as several live performances with the comedy duo.
 The wrap party for the film was at George C. Scott's mansion with the band consisting of Albert and Don Felder (of the Eagles) on lead guitars, Tommy Chong on rhythm guitar, Cheech Marin and Ruben Guevara on vocals, Bobby Espinosa on keyboards, and Pancho Sanchez as the percussionist.
 In the late 1990s, Albert created the band The Unsung Heroes, performing with rap artist Ice Cube, with Albert also the musical director.

 In 2006, he formed the "Albert/Schroeder Experience", a tribute to Jimi Hendrix, with Albert playing guitar.

 Albert formed the "Mike Albert Project" and released their album Afterlife in 2009, which received good reviews and international airplay.
 Two tracks off the album are also featured on a compilation CD called So Cal Metal Countdown.
 Band members included Jon Escobedo, Richard Schroeder, Angel Lujan, and Bernie Pershey.

 On January 27, 2014, Maximized Entertainment released his new album Crime of Passion.
 His song "Drive" is the theme song for "Indie Power T.V.", a worldwide interview show featuring the top musicians of the industry.

-For the past decade, Albert has been working Indian violinist and vocalist L. Shankar.
+For the past decade, Albert has been working with Indian violinist and vocalist L. Shankar.
 They have worked on multiple projects together and have toured the world.

 Albert is featured on Taipan's album Nine Battlegrounds with former Exodus members.